 \section{Abstract}

-This paper explores how and when to use common random number (CRN) simulation to evaluate Markov chain Monte Carlo (MCMC) convergence rates.
-We discuss how CRN simulation is closely related to theoretical convergence rate techniques such as one-shot coupling and coupling from the past.
-We present conditions under which the CRN technique generates an unbiased estimate of the squared $L^2-$Wasserstein distance between two random variables.
-We also discuss how this unbiasedness over a single iteration does not extend to unbiasedness over multiple iterations.
+This paper presents how to use common random number (CRN) simulation to evaluate Markov chain Monte Carlo (MCMC) convergence to stationarity.
 We provide an upper bound on the Wasserstein distance of a Markov chain to its stationary distribution after $N$ steps in terms of averages over CRN simulations.
-Finally, we apply our result to a Bayesian regression Gibbs sampler.
+We apply our bound to Gibbs samplers on a model related to James-Stein estimators, a variance component model, and a Bayesian linear regression model.
+For the first two examples, we show that the CRN simulated bound converges to zero significantly more quickly compared to available drift and minorization bounds.